 Unfortunately not.
 When on a game drive, we’re often required to be quiet and still, which can be a challenge for young children.
 Therefore, as safety is our primary concern, no children under the age of 4 are permitted on game drives.

 We do have childminding services available on request, in addition to a host of kid’s activities to keep them occupied.

 What is the best time of year for game viewing?

 Game viewing is not affected by the weather, seasons or time of year.
 Animals are active 365 days a year.
-If there is something you are

-	specifically looking to see, consult with one of our safari experts upon

-	making your booking.
+If there is something you are specifically looking to see, consult with one of our safari experts upon making your booking.

-	Additionally, it’s recommended that you bring warmer clothing along for the

-	trip as it may get cold, regardless of the time of year.
+Additionally, it’s recommended that you bring warm clothing along with for the trip as it may get cold, regardless of the time of year.

 How do I get to Shamwari Game Reserve?